 - As part of that vision, confirm the role, branding, leadership, and resources for BCCRIN as a clinical research unit parallel to the BC SUPPORT Unit within BC AHSN.

 In March 2017, BC AHSN/ BC SUPPORT Unit hosted a strategic planning workshop with key stakeholders to collectively develop a vision and offer recommendations to the BC AHSN Board for supporting a thriving clinical research environment that builds on the legacy of BCCRIN.
-The Board unanimously endorsed a strategic framework and strategy for moving forward.

 Transition Project Steering Committee